 Estrogen dominance is at an all-time high affecting thousands of women, typically between the ages of 35 and 52 years old.
 And an astonishing 90% of women will also suffer from estrogen dominance as they go through perimenopause and menopause.

-So if those numbers caught your attention today, I want you to tune in because I'm gonna share with you what estrogen dominance is, the causes of estrogen dominance, how to recognize if this might be happening to you, and then of course some ways to help reverse the situation.
+So if those numbers caught your attention today, I want you to tune in because I'm going to share with you what estrogen dominance is, the causes of estrogen dominance, how to recognize if this might be happening to you, and then of course some ways to help reverse the situation.

 Hi, my name is Marcie Vaske.
 I am a functional medicine nutritionist specializing in gut health.
-So I work with clients who live with intestinal symptoms such as gas, bloating, diarrhea, constipation, and that just to name a few.
+So I work with clients who live with intestinal symptoms such as gas, bloating, diarrhea, constipation, and that's just to name a few.

-And as we learn and continue to learn more and more about the significance of having a healthy gut, it's also very often that my clients will come with issues relating to things like hormones like we're talking about today, or thyroid issues, insulin dysregulation, and even autoimmune diseases.
+As we learn and continue to learn more and more about the significance of having a healthy gut, it's also very often that my clients will come with issues relating to things like hormones like we're talking about today, or thyroid issues, insulin dysregulation, and even autoimmune diseases.

 So if this sounds like you or maybe someone you love and know and want to become a client, you can sign up for your initial appointment.

 Or if you're kind of the person who likes to do things on their own and learn and just get more knowledge, then check out our free guide, which is Five Ways to Improve your Gut Health.

 Alright, so what is estrogen dominance?
 Estrogen dominance is a hormone imbalance where you have too much estrogen in relation to the progesterone in your body.
 So, you might be wondering, what is causing this type of situation?